rikhuijzer/blog/posts/bubble.md

 > [...]
 > Even though asset prices had visibly collapsed by early 1992, the economy's decline continued for more than a decade.

-The starts sounds exactly like the current situation.
+The sounds exactly like the current situation.
 Governments are printing lots of money, that is, an _excessive monetary easing policy_ comparable to the policy used to **recover** from the financial crisis of 2007.

+\figure{/assets/everything-is-fine/fed.jpg}{Money supply}{Federal Reserve buyback of US debt}{https://returnontime.com/quantitative-easing-2008-vs-2020/}{Return on Time}

 Note that in the figures above, we haven't had any crisis yet.

-\figure{/assets/everything-is-fine/fed.jpg}{Money supply}{Federal Reserve buyback of US debt}{https://returnontime.com/quantitative-easing-2008-vs-2020/}{Return on Time}

 Another example is the [Wall Street Crash of 1929](https://en.wikipedia.org/wiki/Wall_Street_Crash_of_1929).

 > The "Roaring Twenties", the decade following World War I that led to the crash, was a time of wealth and excess.